A Fourier-Jacobi Dirichlet series for cusp forms on orthogonal groups: Explicit Examples

 \subsection{Examples with rank $1$}

 We consider the case where $S = 2t$ for some $t \geq 1$ with $t$ square-free.
-This condition is needed so that the lattice $L = \mathbb{Z}$ (and therefore $L_0$ and $L_1$) is maximal(cf. \cite[Example $1.6.6$(ii)]{eisenstein_thesis}).
-Now $V_0=\mathbb{Q}^{3}$ and the quadratic form of interest is then:
+This condition is needed so that the lattice $L = \mathbb{Z}$ (and therefore $L_0$ and $L_1$) is maximal (see \cite[Example 1.6.6(ii)]{eisenstein_thesis}).
+Now $V_0=\mathbb{Q}^{3}$ and the quadratic form of interest is then